Barcelona, Spain

 8min walk

-Teatre Grec is a great local park with nice views of the suburban area, walking to it is a scenic way to get to know the other side of the main city.
-It is a bit hilly though so wear comfortable shoes!
+Teatre Grec is a great local park with nice views of the suburban area.
+Walking to it is a scenic way to get to know the other side of the main city.
+It is a bit uphill, so do wear comfortable shoes!

 In the area is one of the chain restaurants called Macchina which serves amazing fresh pasta with toppings you can choose from right in front of you.
-I chose the vegetarian-style pasta with aubergine, spinach, and rich tomato sauce to go with a glass of red wine.
-They give you a portion of parmesan to top it off which makes the dish even better!
+I chose the vegetarian-style pasta with aubergine, spinach, and rich tomato sauce to go with a glass of red wine (p.s this was when I drank, I'm now sober since 2022 praise the Lord!).
+They give you a portion of Parmesan to top it off, which makes the dish even better!

 7. Rambla Del Mar + Tropico (Brunch)